 If you take blood thinners, talk with your doctor before taking aspirin as well.

-“These drugs, which are available over the counter and are used commonly to relieve the aches and pains that all of us have, are also blood thinners,” says Steven Nissen, MD, Chair of Cardiovascular Medicine at Cleveland Clinic.
-“If you combine them with prescription blood thinners you could have serious bleeding.”
+“These drugs, which are available over the counter and are used commonly to relieve the aches and pains that all of us have, are also blood thinners,” says Dr. Ellis.
+“If you combine them with prescription blood thinners, you could have serious bleeding.”

-3. Certain antibiotics.
-If you are at high risk for arrhythmia, beware of certain types of antibiotics.
-Some can disrupt the heart’s electrical activity and lead to a (sometimes lethal) rapid heartbeat.
+If you are at high risk for arrhythmia, look out for certain types of antibiotics because some can disrupt your heart’s electrical activity and lead to a (sometimes lethal) rapid heartbeat.

-“Usually, arrhythmia is triggered by multiple factors, not just an antibiotic,” says Dr. Nissen.
-“The risk of a dangerous effect from an antibiotic is highest in people who have heart disease.
-But everyone should be aware of it.”
+“Usually, arrhythmia is triggered by multiple factors, not just an antibiotic,” says Dr. Ellis.
+“The risk of a dangerous effect from an antibiotic is highest in people who have heart disease, but everyone should be aware of it.”